dbpedia/table-extractor/README.md

 As you can see above, headers like `GamesPlayed` and `GamesStarted` are printed twice in `domain_settings.py` with `-f` equal to 1, while on second `domain_settings.py` with `-f` equal to 2, you can see that `GamesPlayed` and `GamesStarted` are printed only one time.
 In this way you can write only one mapping rules instead of two.

 ## Results
-In this page: [Results page](https://github.com/dbpedia/table-extractor/tree/master/Extractions/GSoC%202017%20Results) you can observe dataset (english and italian) extracted using `table extractor` .
+In this [page](https://github.com/dbpedia/table-extractor/tree/master/Extractions/GSoC%202017%20Results) you can observe dataset (english and italian) extracted using `table extractor` .
 Furthermore you can read log file created in order to see all operations made up for creating RDF triples.

 I recommend to also see [this page](https://github.com/dbpedia/table-extractor/wiki), that contains idea behind project and an example of result extracted from log files and .ttl dataset.